Move custom label definitions

 Move custom label definitions to another PC

-The label definitions are stored in the registry in the following key
+In Word versions up to 2003, the label definitions are stored in the registry in the following key

 HKEY_CURRENT_USER\Software\Microsoft\Office\x.0\Word\Custom Labels